kaarthis/Projects/prd/security/custom-credential-provider.md

 - Whenever the customer updates the credentialProviders sub-resource with a new binary, a node restart would be required.

 **Benefits of above approach:**
-- Is in genereal alignment with Kubernetes upstream specifications
+- Is in general alignment with Kubernetes upstream specifications
 - Leverages familiar bootstrap ACR pattern from network isolated clusters.
 This way we avoid asking the customers to configure additional egress endpoints for other storage locations.
 - Provides granular control at node pool level for multi-tenant scenarios